kasdhfklhas/hslu_malwlab/task1/task1.md

 ### Networking
-In the following passage, we will try to find out, to which services the malware tries to connect to.
+In the following passage, we will try to find out, to which services (if any) the malware tries to connect to.

 #### INetSim
 We set up an internal network in the range of 192.168.100.0/24 and assigned the IP 192.168.100.100 to the infected Windows 10 VM and 192.168.100.101 to the Kali VM running INetSim.
 We also changed the DNS-server of the Windows 10 VM with the IP of the interceptor (kali VM).
 Both files `/etc/network/interfaces` and `/etc/inetsim/inetsim.conf` have been modified in the kali machine, by adding the following lines: